 And I’m leaning toward one of these color patterns for the master bedroom.

-So, friends, we are going to be super busy over the next few weeks with all the painting and wallpapering going on.
+So, friends, we will be super busy over the next few weeks with all the painting and wallpapering going on.
 But it’s going to be so wonderful once it’s all completed.

 Clean, fresh, and cozy for all the snow days we are about to embark upon.